AliveKiwi/bt-50p-in-50d-html-css-js/6-scroll-animation/readme.md

-# Explanation of the Animation and Layout:
+# Explanation of the Animation and Layout

 ## CSS